 Home

-My industry interests include (1) formal methods in software, infrastructure, and systems architecture; (2) machine learning & scientific computing; and (3) database systems.
+My industry interests include (1) complex systems architecture and networked systems, particularily in distributed settings with concurrent, interdependent operations; (2) machine learning, specifically with (hyper)graph structured data; and (3) database systems.
 My principal aim in these domains is to responsibly integrate advanced mathematics into complex and critical systems.

-My academic interests include (but are not limited to) (1) category theory, type theory, topos theory, and algebraic topology & geometry; and separately (2) machine learning and numerical methods.
-Some of my favorite studies live in the intersection of these two veins, e.g., neural sheaf diffusion and gene-ontology-based learning.
+My academic interests include (but are not limited to) (1) category theory, type theory, topos theory, and algebraic topology & geometry; and, somewhat,separately (2) machine learning and numerical methods.
+Some of my favorite studies live at the join of these two veins, e.g., neural sheaf diffusion and hypergraph representation learning.

 Slides